raspberrypilearning/3D-scene/en/step_3.md

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}.
 Take five minutes to think about **your** '3D scene' project.

 + What mood do you want to create?
 Will it be relaxing, energising, or funny?

-+ Which main sprites will you choose?
-+ Maybe you will just start with one sprite and add more if you have time.
-+ In this project you will sprites and backdrops.
+In this project you will choose or design your own a backdrop.
+You will also create a number of sprites

 ![Image with sprites and backdrops](images/sprite-backdrop.png)

 --- /task ---

-Below are some examples of **How to …** You can use these if you need a reminder, or to understand blocks in more detail.
+Below are some examples of **How to…**.
+You can use these if you need a reminder, or to understand blocks in more detail.

 --- task ---
 Add a backdrop of your choice.
 Don't worry too much as you can change it at any time as you develop your idea.

-Note: objects which are already drawn onto a backdrop cannot be individually programmed.
-Choose a simple backdrop with just a few or no objects drawn on it or design your own background.
-This will give you more freedom as you go on to develop your project by animating your scenery.**
+Objects which are already drawn onto a backdrop cannot be programmed.
+Choose a simple backdrop with just a few or no objects drawn on it.
+This will give you more freedom as you go on to create sprites as part of your scenery in the next step.

 --- collapse ---
 ---

-title: Design your own background
+title: Choose a backdrop

 ---

-+ Click on **Choose a Backdrop** in the bottom right.
+Click on **Choose a Backdrop** in the bottom right.

 ![Image of Choose a Backdrop](images/stage-choose.png)

-+ You can search for a backdrop or browse for one by category or theme.
+You can search for a backdrop or browse for one by category or theme.
 Click on a backdrop to select it.

 ![Image of Backdrop Library](images/backdrop.png)